axem-solutions/dem/docs/commands.md

 1. The dem shows a list of the already selected tools.
 You can modify the selection.
 2. Assign the required tool images for the selected types.
-If a tool type was already selected in the original Development Environment, the same tool image gets preselected - you only need to press the enter if you don't want to change it.
+If a tool type was already selected in the original Development Environment, the same tool image gets preselected - you only need to press enter if you don't want to change it.

 ---